zecure/blog.zecure.org/content/post/shadowd_2.0.1.md

 ## Lessons learned

 The lesson I learned (again) today is to not trust anyone or anything.
 Even though shadowd could handle null-bytes fine, one of its dependencies could not.
 The same could be true for web applications you are developing or using yourself.
-Even if the actual code of the application does not contain bugs, are you certain that there are no bugs in the dozens of libraries the application is uing?
+Even if the actual code of the application does not contain bugs, are you certain that there are no bugs in the dozens of libraries the application is using?
 So better be prepared and protect your applications!